Topic Resources

 Hepatocellular adenoma is the most important benign tumor to recognize.
 It occurs primarily in women of childbearing age, particularly those taking oral contraceptives, possibly via estrogen’s effects (1).

 Most adenomas are asymptomatic, but large ones may cause right upper quadrant discomfort.
-Rarely, adenomas manifest as peritonitis and shock due to rupture and intraperitoneal hemorrhage.
-Rarely, they become malignant.
+Larger adenomas (typically > 5 cm) may manifest with peritonitis and shock due to rupture and intraperitoneal hemorrhage.
+Rarely, adenomas become malignant (1).

 Diagnosis is often suspected based on ultrasound or CT results, but biopsy is sometimes needed for confirmation.
-Gadoxetate-enhanced MRI is more sensitive than CT and can differentiate subtypes of adenomas at increased risk of progressing to malignancy (2).
-Recognition of the beta-catenin subtype is particularly important, because it has a 5 to 10% risk of malignant transformation and should be resected.
+Gadoxetate-enhanced MRI, which allows functional imaging of the hepatobiliary system, is more sensitive than CT and can differentiate subtypes of adenomas at increased risk of progressing to malignancy (2).
+Recognition of the beta-catenin subtype is particularly important, because it has an approximately 10% risk of malignant transformation and should be resected (1).

 Adenomas due to contraceptive use may regress if the contraceptive is stopped.
-If the adenoma does not regress or if it is subcapsular or > 5 cm, surgical resection is often recommended.
+If the adenoma does not regress, or if it is subcapsular, > 5 cm, or identified in a patient with male sex, surgical resection is often recommended (1).

 Focal Nodular Hyperplasia

-This localized hamartoma may resemble macronodular cirrhosis histologically.
-Diagnosis is usually based on MRI or CT with contrast; the classic appearance is a lesion with a central scar.
+This benign liver mass is the second most common solid liver lesion (1).
+Diagnosis is usually based on MRI or CT with hepatobiliary contrast; the classic appearance is a lesion with a central scar.
 But biopsy may be necessary for confirmation.
-Treatment is rarely needed.
+Treatment is rarely needed unless symptomatic.

 Hemangiomas

-Hemangiomas are usually small and asymptomatic; they occur in 1 to 5% of adults.
+Hemangiomas are usually small and asymptomatic; they occur in up to 20% of adults and more frequently in women (1).
 Symptoms are more likely if they are > 4 cm; symptoms include discomfort, fullness, and, less often, anorexia, nausea, early satiety, and pain secondary to bleeding or thrombosis.
 These tumors often have a characteristic highly vascular appearance.
-Hemangiomas are found incidentally during ultrasonography, CT, or MRI.
+Hemangiomas are found incidentally during ultrasound, CT, or MRI.
 CT typically shows a well-demarcated, hypodense mass; when contrast is used, there is early peripheral enhancement, followed by later centrifugal enhancement.
-Treatment is usually not indicated.
+Biopsy is usually not necessary, and treatment is usually not indicated.
 Resection can be considered if symptoms are troublesome or if a hemangioma is rapidly enlarging.

 Other Benign Tumors